Welcome to Albany Public Library

 Death Cafe, Wednesday,

-Book Discussion Group, Monday, August 18th at
+Book Discussion Group, Monday, January 19 at 4:00 PM

-Stop by the library to pick up a copy of this month’s read, then come join your neighbors to talk it over!
+Stop by the library to pick up a copy of this month’s read, then join your neighbors to talk it over!

 Please note that meetings have moved back to the third Monday of the month!